"Market Intelligence that Adds Flavour to Your Success"

-Fortune Business Insights says that the global consumption of real and compound chocolate was 24.25 (USD Billion) in 2018 and is projected to reach 35.62 (USD Billion) by 2026.
+Fortune Business Insights says that the value of the market was at USD 25.38 billion in 2020 and is projected to reach USD 40.64 billion by 2028.

-The real chocolate segment is expected to be the leading segment in the Real and Compound Chocolate market during the forecast period.
+The real chocolate segment is expected to be the leading segment based on category in the global market during the forecast period.

-Barry Callebaut AG, Mondelez International, Inc., Cargill, Incorporated, and Nestle S.A. are few of the key players in the Real and Compound Chocolate market.
+Barry Callebaut AG, Puratos Group, Mondelez International, and Nestle S.A. are key players in the market.

-Europe is expected to hold the highest market share in the Real and Compound Chocolate market in 2018.
+Europe is expected to hold the highest market share.